 Note:

-This program is specifically for those aged 18 to 35 and is not designed as a career-building opportunity.
-However, you are allowed to take on any job you're eligible for and can take on plenty of internship opportunities.
+This program is specifically for those aged 18 to 35.
+It is not designed as a career-building opportunity.
+However, you can take on any job you're eligible for and take on plenty of internship opportunities.

-Find out if you're eligible and how to apply for a Canadian working holiday visa here.
+Find out your eligibility and how to apply for a Canadian working holiday visa.

 Temporary Work Permit

-If you want to work in Canada but may have to work for longer than six months, you’ll have to apply for a Temporary Foreign Workers Permit (TFWP).
-Temporary workers in Canada can either get an open work permit or closed work permit, depending on your occupation.
+If you want to work in Canada but may have to work for over six months, you must apply for a Temporary Foreign Workers Permit (TFWP).
+Temporary workers in Canada can get an open or closed work permit, depending on their occupation.
 A TFWP allows you to stay and work in Canada, but it does require you to return

-These are only a few of the dozens of visa programs that are available to US citizens travelling to Canada.
-If you aren't sure which temporary visa is best for your time in Canada, consulting an RCIC can give you a clear idea of how you can start your Canadian journey.
-Here's a full breakdown of how our RCICs can help you.
+These are only a few of the dozens of visa programs available to US citizens traveling to Canada.
+If you aren't sure which temporary visa is best for your time in Canada, consulting an RCIC can give you a clear idea of how to start your Canadian journey.
+Here's a full breakdown of how our RCICs can help you

 Now that you know how to move to Canada from US, it's time to start your journey.
 While these are the most popular Canadian immigration programs, there are over 100 immigration and visa programs to help you immigrate to Canada.
 There may be a specific program that may be perfect for you.